 God in Action Internationally

 We have been asked to give our experience, knowledge and assistance to other fledgling baby savers.
 Their dedication and hard work are now saving babies in other parts of the world such as the Gift Of Hope Centers in Uganda and Ukraine where young mother are encouraged to raise their babies in a healthy way, both mentally and physically.
 Through the help from Several Sources Shelters these two successful baby saving operations that have saved more than 700 babies since 2011.

 In June of 1999 Several Sources Shelters became a Non Governmental Organization (NGO) of the United Nations with Special Status.
 In partnership with the United Nations Women’s Guild, Several Sources has helped needy children throughout the world including one of our benefactors sponsoring a trip to Washington, D.C. for 8 children who suffered from radioactive contamination resulting from the Chernobyl Nuclear accident.
-Most recently the United Nations Women’s Guild sponsored a multi faceted coat drive and collected over 5 new winter coats for the homeless women of Several Sources Shelter daytime shelter entitled “Ladies Rest.”
-Over 50 homeless women were given new winter coats and extra coats were left at the shelter just in case additional homeless women would need them.
+Most recently the United Nations Women’s Guild sponsored a multi faceted coat drive and collected over 5 new winter coats for the homeless women of Several Sources Shelter daytime shelter entitled “Ladies Rest,” which parentally closed in 2020.